 He became the area’s primary, if not for a time, sole employer.
 As a matter of moral imperative and practical necessity, he also became the de facto Judge and Sheriff, adjudicating upon and enforcing common law.

-Through his marriage to Felicidad Rivas—a patrician heiress to a similarly homesteaded, if slightly larger parcel of land nearby—Don Estanislao doubled the size of the holding.
-Hand-in-hand with Dona Felicidad, they lorded over a highly productive agricultural expanse that from points north to south ostensibly stretched for miles on end.
+Through his marriage to Felicidad Rivas—a patrician heiress to a similarly homesteaded, if a slightly larger parcel of land nearby—Don Estanislao doubled the size of the holding.
+Hand-in-hand with Dona Felicidad, they lorded over a highly productive agricultural expanse that, from points north to south, ostensibly stretched for miles on end.

 The couple’s life-long beneficence and philanthropy endeared them to the local populace making the Bilbao name well-respected and well-loved.
 Generations of offsprings have since reaped the fruits of their enduring legacy.
 A few have gone on to build legacies of their own.
-Sons Joaquin and Francisco, and daughter-in-law Teresa, have each been elected town’s mayor.
-Today, with Mayor Teresa Locsin-Bilbao’s incumbency, the Bilbao’s have governed (admirably by any reckoning) the municipality for a collective span of over thirty years…and counting.
+Sons Joaquin and Francisco, and daughter-in-law Teresa have each been elected town’s mayor.
+Collectively, they have governed (admirably by any reckoning) the municipality for over thirty years.

 Paradise owing to its natural beauty—a primal magnificence seemingly carried over from its former hinterland state (throughout the Spanish era and for most of America’s colonial tutelage the locale had been a howling jungle), that envelopes her in an aura of ineffable exoticness.